leeoniya/uPlot/docs/precision-regressions.md

 npm test
 ```

-**Safety:** Each chart or tick probe runs in a child process with a five-second startup limit.
+**Safety:** The chart and tick probes share one sequential worker with a five-second startup limit.
-After imports finish, the parent starts a separate execution timer before it releases the probe.
+After imports finish, the parent starts a separate execution timer for each probe.
-The three degenerate-range probes have a 100 ms execution limit.
-Other probes retain a five-second execution limit.
+The three degenerate-range probes retain their 100 ms execution limit.
+Other probes retain their five-second execution limit.
-The parent kills timed-out children, even when a synchronous loop blocks the child event loop.
+The parent kills a timed-out worker, even when a synchronous loop blocks its event loop.
-Node children also have a 128 MiB JavaScript heap limit.
-POSIX children disable core dumps.
+Node workers retain the 128 MiB JavaScript heap limit.
+POSIX workers disable core dumps.
-Bun children have the time limits but not the Node heap limit.
+Bun workers have the time limits but not the Node heap limit.

-A timeout, process failure, or memory exhaustion fails the test.
+A timeout, process failure, or memory exhaustion fails the current test.
 Mocha timeouts alone cannot interrupt a synchronous tick loop.
+The next test starts a replacement worker only after the previous worker closes.
+An ordinary assertion failure also replaces the worker.
+Each probe remains a separate Mocha test with the same assertions.
+Each chart has fresh data and options, with cleanup in `finally`.

+The worker registers the mock DOM before importing chart modules, which capture the environment at initialization.
+The existing loader test explicitly checks imports without a DOM.
+Coverage counters accumulate across probes and flush on normal worker exit, including exits after ordinary assertion failures.
+Shutdown has a separate five-second limit and does not consume the probe execution budget.
+A killed or crashed worker can lose buffered coverage, but the run cannot pass.

-Coverage runs share instrumented source through a temporary, per-run cache.
+The main process and worker share instrumented source through a temporary, per-run cache.
 Cache keys include the source text, filename, and coverage configuration.
-Each probe retains a fresh process, independent coverage counters, and the same assertions and time limits.
-The suite removes the cache after the run.
-Cache hits also avoid loading the instrumentation compiler.
+The cache owner removes the directory on exit, after its children finish.
+Cache hits avoid loading the instrumentation compiler.
-Numeric-only probes skip Happy DOM and the chart module, but still load the source numeric helpers.
-Chart probes register the mock DOM before importing chart modules, which capture the environment at initialization.

 ## `fixedDec` generation and lookup